-Yesterday, the Senate released its initial COVID-19 related proposal, the HEALS Act.
-The legislation largely fails to prioritize Americans with few resources, Black, Indigenous, and other People of Color (BIPOC), and leaves out assistance for our immigrant and refugee neighbors.
+Right now, Congress is negotiating another COVID-19 relief package.
+The latest Senate proposal, which failed in a vote last week, failed to prioritize Americans with few resources, Black, Indigenous, and other People of Color (BIPOC), and left out assistance for our immigrant and refugee neighbors.
 Crises test who we are as a nation – and we are stronger when we are united, extend compassion to our neighbors, and listen to public health experts.
 People struggling to overcome poverty, BIPOC, and immigrants and refugees, many of whom work on the frontlines of the pandemic, face unique challenges in surviving this pandemic.
-It is imperative that our Senators, who are currently debating what will be in this package, hear that their constituents want to see meaningful solutions that fully support all of our neighbors, including our low-income, BIPOC, and immigrant and refugee community members.
+As Congress continues negotiations, it is imperative that our Senators hear that their constituents want to see meaningful solutions that fully support all of our neighbors.

 CONTACT YOUR 2 SENATORS TODAY:

 Click “Send Email” on the right to contact your Senators – and make sure to insert the name of your city or town in the first line!

 Sample Script: “I’m your constituent from [CITY/TOWN], and [as a person of faith] I want the next COVID-19 package to provide more relief for marginalized communities, especially people struggling with hunger and poverty, Black, Indigenous, and other People of Color, and immigrants and refugees.
 We are stronger when we care for one another.
 As you negotiate COVID-19 legislation, please consider:

 - Providing a supplemental $642 million for the Office of Refugee Resettlement (ORR) through the Refugee and Entrant Assistance account to ensure vulnerable populations like refugees don’t fall through the cracks and can receive housing, food, and the care they need.